 Kacey Beddoes, founder of RISE, is an Assistant Professor in the Department of Sociology and an Associate at the Center for Women and Work at the University of Massachusetts Lowell.
 She received her Ph.D. in Science and Technology Studies (STS) from Virginia Tech, along with graduate certificates in Women’s and Gender Studies and Engineering Education.
 Kacey serves as Associate Editor and Managing Editor of the journal Engineering Studies and as Assistant Editor of the Global Engineering Series at Morgan & Claypool Publishers.
 A full list of her publications can be found here.

 Grace Panther is a doctoral student in Chemical, Biological, and Environmental Engineering at Oregon State University.
 She has led workshops at the Australasian Association for Engineering Education Annual Conference and is currently a guest editor for a special issue of European Journal of Engineering Education on inclusive learning environments.
+Additionally, she is co-developer of the forthcoming online training tool entitled “Training And Resources for Gender Inclusive Teamwork (TARGIT).
 Grace works on the Faculty Discourses on Gender project and the ReSET project.

-Todd E. Nicewonger is a Postdoctoral Research Associate at the University of Massachusetts Lowell.
+Todd E. Nicewonger was a Postdoctoral Research Associate at the University of Massachusetts Lowell from 2016-2017 before becoming Project Director for Destination Areas at Virginia Tech.
 He received his Ph.D. in Applied Anthropology from Columbia University, Teachers College and has conducted research on fashion design pedagogy, experimental bookmaking, architectural research, and the interrelationship between making and growing.
-Central to this work are questions about the moral aspects of making, the speculative practices of prototyping, and world making as an analytical tool for analyzing complex social processes.
 Todd works on the IDT project.

 FACULTY DISCOURSES ON GENDER